All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 If diagnosed before the individual enters rehab, or if an individual is discovered to have a mental health issue after starting rehabilitation, this is known as a dual diagnosis.

-During rehabilitation, especially in dedicated centres, treatment programmes are likely to treat both physical and mental effects.
+During rehabilitation, especially in dedicated centres, psychiatric treatment programmes are likely to treat both physical and mental effects.

 This is something that individuals should look for before choosing an addiction treatment programme, whether in a rehab centre or not.

-Using the most modern research available, rehabilitation centres implement the dual diagnosis approach of treatment across most addiction treatment programmes.
+Using the most modern research available, rehabilitation centres implement the dual diagnosis approach of psychiatric treatment across most addiction treatment programmes.

 In general, Rehab 4 Alcoholism will always approach rehabilitation with the final goal of abstinence in mind.